boxyhq/website/docs/jackson/deploy/index.md

 sidebar_label: Overview
 ---

-# Overview

-SAML Jackson can be used with any web application to integrate the **SAML Single Sign-On authentication**.
+SAML Jackson can be used with any web application to integrate the **Single Sign-On (SSO) authentication**.

 There are two ways to integrate SAML Jackson with an application.
 Depending on your use case, you can choose either one of them.